How to feature your wedding business on TV

 Appearing on TV also presents opportunities to contact your local press and other suitable publications so you can ask if they would be interested in covering your story.
 Again, this makes great content to share on social media.
 Digital PR also can greatly benefit your SEO if these publications link back to your website.
 You can find out more about this in our article covered by Bride Magazine.

-Wales Online covered the episode of Four Wedding that featured BWC’s bride.
+Wales Online covered the episode of Four Weddings that featured BWC’s bride.
 The article even details the cake and its maker that unfortunately did not appear in the final cut of the episode.
 There is no mention of BWC and in hindsight, this is a missed opportunity.
 However, it can be quite difficult to manage this continual process if you are too busy running your business or you don’t employ a dedicated PR team member or contracted professional.

 It’s interesting to note that Wales Online didn’t provide any links back to third parties such as the venue or cake maker.
 You’ll find some publications have a policy that does not allow backlinks or they charge a fee.
 Don’t panic if a link back to your website has not been given.
 Being in the article still generates brand awareness and you can use this as a stepping-stone to build relationships with editors over time.